 I generally only use my cable locks when heading to the shooting range with multiple guns.
 Otherwise, I lock them up in one of my safes for storage.
-I prefer not to run the cable through my barrel, as this could damage the rifling.
+I prefer not to run the cable through the bore, as this could damage the rifling.
 Additionally, any cable lock without an outer coating could damage the feed ramp.

 4. Storing Your Automatic With A Cable Lock

-If you’ll be storing your weapon with a cable lock, I recommend that you leave the slide locked.
+If you’ll be storing your firearm with a cable lock, I recommend that you leave the slide locked.
 Leaving the recoil spring compressed should not impact elasticity.
 For more on this read this article about ammo rotation and magazine springs.
-However, you could exercise the spring periodically to ensure the slide does not get stuck and the weapon is in working order.
+However, you could exercise the spring periodically to ensure the slide does not get stuck and the handgun is in working order.

 Another reason to leave the spring compressed while using a cable lock is to protect the slide.
 Allowing the slide to rest against the cable could cause damage to the guns finish.
 If your cable does not have a protective coating it could also damage the ejection or loading port (example above).